Career Ideas for Students

-Start with something you can do right now
+You don’t have to have everything figured out.
+Start with something you can do right now to develop career ideas.

-If you are struggling to work out what you want to do next, then there are some options I can help you with.
+If you are struggling to work out what you want to do next, then I can help generate career ideas for students like you.

-Whether you’re just starting study for the end of stage exams at 16 (like GCSE’s or nationals), 18 (like A-Levels or highers) or in your early 20’s after a degree or a masters, the choices for next steps can sometimes feel overwhelming.
+Whether you’re just starting study at around the age of 14 for the end of stage exams at 16 (like GCSE’s or nationals), 18 (like A-Levels or highers) or in your early 20’s after a degree or a masters, the choices for next steps can sometimes feel overwhelming.

 Apprenticeships, more study, work, travelling, volunteering or something else altogether, the world might be your oyster but right now that can feel terrifying.